ropensci/paleobioDB/README.md

 ### `pbdb_richness`

-Returns a dataframe and a plot with the number of species (or genera, families, etc.) across time.
+Returns a data frame and a plot with the number of species (or genera, families, etc.) across time.
 You should set the temporal extent and the temporal resolution for the steps.